-- Counselling will be available in school during term time; - The School Counsellor will be fully qualified, registered (with UKCP or BACP) and have over two years of post registration experience working in secondary schools; - The School Counsellor will work in accordance with the code of ethics and professional practice of the professional body they are registered with (UKCP or BACP); - Requests for School Counselling can be made by: the pupil themselves, the pupil's parent(s) and the pupil's teacher or form tutor, via email or in person to the Deputy Head Pastoral or Senior Teacher (Pastoral and PSHE); - The parent(s) can contact the Deputy Head Pastoral or Senior Teacher (Pastoral and PSHE) to discuss any concerns they may have about their daughter and request counselling support; - The Deputy Head Pastoral or Senior Teacher (Pastoral and PSHE) may contact the parent(s) to discuss any concerns raised by their daughter's form tutor, teachers or peers and recommend a referral for counselling support, and - The parent(s) will be consulted and their parental consent requested in order for their daughter to be referred and booked in with the More House School Counsellor.
+- Counselling will be available in School during term time; - The School Counsellor will be fully qualified, registered (with UKCP or BACP) and have over two years of post registration experience working in secondary schools; - The School Counsellor will work in accordance with the code of ethics and professional practice of the professional body they are registered with (UKCP or BACP); - Requests for School Counselling can be made by: the pupil themselves, the pupil's parent(s) and the pupil's teacher or form tutor, via email or in person to the Head of Key Stage. - The parent(s) can contact the Head of Key Stage or Pastoral Support Officer to discuss any concerns they may have about their daughter and request counselling support; - The DSL or PSO may contact the parent(s) to discuss any concerns raised by their daughter's form tutor, teachers or peers and recommend a referral for counselling support, and - The parent(s) will be consulted and their parental consent requested in order for their daughter to be referred and booked in with the More House School Counsellor.

-If the pupil or her parent(s) would prefer private counselling/psychotherapy support outside school, then the Deputy Head Pastoral or Senior Teacher (Pastoral and PSHE) would be happy to discuss this and provide guidance.

-The Deputy Head Pastoral can also refer a pupil for counselling through CAMHS via her GP.
+If the pupil or her parent(s) would prefer private counselling/psychotherapy support outside School, then the DSL would be happy to discuss this and provide guidance.
+The DSL can also refer a pupil for counselling through CAMHS via her GP.